coffee8cat/Mandelbrot-set/README.md

 ## Optimizations

 To determine the efficiency of the optimization, testing was carried out using the rdtsc intrinsic to count the number of processor cycles for calculations for a given number (100) of frames.
-Two variants of calculations via SIMD were tested: for float and double on 256-bit registers.
+While testing, graphics were disabled, only time of calculations was measured.
+Two variants of calculations via SIMD were tested: for float and double on 256-bit ymm registers.
 The results are represented in the tables and diagrams:

 ### acceleration testing results